trevorsaudi/trevorsaudi.github.io/content/posts/2021-02-15_aspire-ctf-2021linux-skills-networking/index.md

 ![image](/posts/2021-02-15_aspire-ctf-2021linux-skills-networking/images/27.png#layoutTextWidth)

-This means that the last command `cat flag.sh | curl -F ‘f:1=&lt;-’ ix.io &gt; .cache/.url` will redirect the generated link to .cache/.url
+This means that the last command `cat flag.sh | curl -F ‘f:1=<-’ ix.io > .cache/.url` will redirect the generated link to .cache/.url

 All we need to do is access the link and get the flag